Skip to content

 You can find the command that you need to run to download a specific dataset by navigating to the dataset landing page on lincbrain.org, clicking on the DOWNLOAD drop-down menu that you'll see at the top right corner of that page, and copying the dandi download ... command that you see when you click on that menu.

 On your local machine, create a directory that you will use as a staging area for uploading data.
-Then cd into this directory, and run the download command that you copied above.
+Then change into this directory, and run the download command that you copied above.
 For example:

 cd /path/to/my/staging/area